Employee Appreciation Food Ideas: The 10 Most Successful Ideas

 Food trucks change the tone immediately.
 People step outside.
 They stand in line.
 They compare orders.
 It feels less like a corporate function and more like a neighborhood event.

 Food trucks also make life easier than most people expect.
-You don’t have to guess perfectly how many people will show up.
+You don’t have to perfectly guess how many people will show up.
 They’re cooking on site, in real time.
 If turnout is lighter than expected, you’re not hauling leftovers back into the office kitchen.
 If it’s heavier, they keep serving.
-Also, when you bring in local trucks, that says something.
-It shows you’re willing to invest in the neighborhood your office sits in.

 Employee appreciation food ideas don’t always need to revolve around full meals.
 Coffee and beverages work because they sit inside a daily ritual.